GeorgeOrtiz-IT/azure-remote-connect/README.md

 <h1>Azure - Creating VM and Connceting With Remote Desktop</h1>
-This tutorial outlines the prerequisites and installation of virtual machines and connceting via remote desktop using Azure.<br />
+This tutorial outlines the prerequisites and installation of virtual machines and connceting via remote desktop.<br />

 <h2>Video Demonstration</h2>